favistech/node-slate/source/includes/main.md

 > API Endpoint: https://app.mertzcrew.com/api/

 Welcome to the Mertzcrew API!
-You can use our API to access Mertzcrew API endpoints, which allow you to manage all aspects of your projects along with their assigments.
+You can use our API to access Mertzcrew API endpoints, which allow you to manage all aspects of your projects along with their assignments.

 The Mertzcrew API is organized around REST.
 Our API has predictable, resource-oriented URLs, and uses a combination of HTTP response codes to indicate API errors along with a JSON payload for more specific error messages.